 Instructions

-- Heat 2 Tbsp oil over medium-high heat in a large saucepan or dutch oven.
+- Heat 2 tablespoon oil over medium-high heat in a large saucepan or dutch oven.

 - When oil is very hot, add mustard seeds and immediately cover the pan, allowing the mustard seeds to pop.

 - Lower heat to medium and remove cover.
-Add bay leaf, cinnamon, cloves and cumin seeds.
+Add bay leaf, cinnamon, cloves, cumin seeds, and curry leaves.

 - Immediately add onion, garlic and ginger; fry well until deep golden brown.
 Lower the heat if necessary, to make sure onions caramelize and don't burn.
 Stir frequently.
 This process can take up to 20 minutes.

-- Add remaining 1 tbsp oil, then add tomato paste and fry, stirring frequently.
+- Add remaining 1 tablespoon oil, then add tomato paste and fry, stirring frequently.

 - Cook until the oil separates and the mixture becomes paste-like, about 5 minutes; Add a bit of hot water if the mixture starts sticking to the bottom of the pan.

-- Increase heat to medium-high and add chicken and potatoes and stir to coat.
+- Increase heat to medium-high and add chicken and potatoes (if using) and stir to coat.

 - Fry until chicken pieces lose their pink color and start to lightly brown.

-- Stir in hot water and chicken stock, and simmer for 20 minutes or until chicken is cooked and potatoes are soft, stirring occasionally.
-If curry is too thick or sticks to the bottom of the pan, add some more water as needed.
+- Stir in hot water and chicken stock, cover, and cook.
+Simmer for 20 to 30 minutes or until chicken is cooked and potatoes are soft, stirring occasionally.
+If curry is too thick or sticks to the bottom of the pan, add some more broth or water as needed.

 - Stir in garam masala and heat through.